scipy/scipy/doc/source/dev/contributor/quickstart_ubuntu.rst

 #.
 In the terminal, navigate into the ``scipy`` root directory (e.g. ``cd scipy``).

 #.
-(Optional) Check your present working directory by entering ``pwd`` at the terminal.
-You should be in the root ``..../scipy`` directory, not in a directory ending ``..../scipy/scipy``.

-#.
 Do an in-place build: enter ``python3 setup.py build_ext --inplace``. |br| This will compile the C, C++, and Fortran code that comes with SciPy.
 We installed ``python3`` with Anaconda. ``setup.py`` is a script in the root directory of SciPy, which is why you have to be in the SciPy root directory to call it. ``build_ext`` is a command defined in ``setup.py``, and ``--inplace`` is an option we'll use to ensure that the compiling happens in the SciPy directory you already have rather than the default location for Python packages.
 By building in-place, you avoid having to re-build SciPy before you can test changes to the Python code.

 #.
 Test the build: enter ``python3 runtests.py -v``. ``runtests.py`` is another script in the SciPy root directory.
 It runs a suite of tests that make sure SciPy is working as it should, and ``-v`` activates the ``--verbose`` option to show all the test output.
 If the tests are successful, you now have a working development build of SciPy!
-You could stop here, but you would only be able to use this development build from within the SciPy root directory.
-This would be inconvenient, for instance, if you wrote a script that performs an ``import`` of something you changed in SciPy but wanted to save it elsewhere on your computer.
-Without taking additional steps to add this version of SciPy to the |PYTHONPATH|_ , this script would ``import`` from the version of SciPy distributed with Anaconda rather than the development version you just built.
-(See `here <https://chrisyeh96.github.io/2017/08/08/definitive-guide-python-imports.html>`__ for much more information about how Python imports modules.)
+You could stop here, but you would only be able to use this development build when the Python working directory is the SciPy root directory.

 #.
 Enter ``conda develop .``, where ``.`` refers to the present directory. |br| This will allow us to ``import`` the development version of SciPy in Python regardless of Python's working directory.